 - Pool sessions are held at the new UBC Aquatic Centre, evenings or weekends, subject to pool availability.
 The training requires 3 or 4 weeknight evening sessions or two weekend afternoon sessions.

 - We video you in the pool as you practice and post footage to You Tube to provide feedback and help guide your development.

 Open Water Dives

-- Two days of diving in Howe Sound at the best dive sites: Whytecliff Park, Britannia Beach, Kelvin Grove and Porteau Cove.
+- Two days of diving in Howe Sound ( plus a third day of diving if you take the Drysuit Specialty course) at the best dive sites: Whytecliff Park, Britannia Beach, Kelvin Grove and Porteau Cove.
 Click on site names for details.

 - Standard dive shop group dives are frequently as short as 20 minutes each, and can be suddenly cut short if someone in the group has a problem, gets cold or depletes their air supply.
 Our private training dives are specifically planned around your personal abilities, strengths, weaknesses and interests.
 Our training dives typically last 30-45 minutes....that's often double the bottom time you'd get in a group course.

 - PADI's updated Open Water course emphasizes the use of dive computers over the traditional dive tables, but a computer is not mandatory.
 Rental computers are available for $50 to enhance the course experience.